foundeo/cfmatrix/README.md

 ## How do I set it up for Travis-CI?

-If you are using Travis CI simply copy the `[.travis.xml](https://github.com/foundeo/cfmatrix/blob/master/.travis.yml)` file from this repository and put it in the root of your repository.
+If you are using Travis CI simply copy the `[.travis.yml](https://github.com/foundeo/cfmatrix/blob/master/.travis.yml)` file from this repository and put it in the root of your repository.
 You can edit the `env` section to specify a different `TEST_RUNNER_URI` or you can remove `CFENGINE` from the test (this is a good idea, it will take a really long to time to run the tests).

-## What does the output look like?
+### What does the Travis CI output look like?

 [![Build Status](https://travis-ci.org/foundeo/cfmatrix.svg?branch=master)](https://travis-ci.org/foundeo/cfmatrix)

-Click on the build status to see the test matrix results, you can see the results for each CFML engine that was run.
+Click on the build status button above to see the test matrix results, you can see the results for each CFML engine that was run.

+## How do I set i up for GitLab CI?

+To use GitLab CI, simply copy the `[.gitlab-ci.yml](https://github.com/foundeo/cfmatrix/blob/master/.gitlab-ci.yml)` file into the root of your repository.
+You can add a test pipeline for each `CFENGINE` you want to use.